openjck/dotfiles/README.md

 #### Running shell scripts

 Make sure docopts is installed (see above), then invoke the script by name.
-Basic instructions will be printed.
-For more detailed documentation, pass the `-h` or `--help` option.
+If the script provides documentation (not all currently do), basic instructions will be printed, and the `-h` or `--help` option can be passed for more detailed documentation.

 If you download a script directly without cloning this whole repo (as I imagine most people will), you'll need to first make the script executable, then invoke